wessenstam/demoguide/docs/srvpam/mod7/mod7.md

 ![](../../images/lab0069.png)

 !!!note
     In the screenshot,as there has been some time between requesting the role and opening the Authorization Center, it has been put on Active.
 If you see Inactive, wait a few and reopen it.
-To force the new role to the agent, open a cmd as THYLAB\Administrator with Delinea/4u and run ``dzflush` to update the cache now.
+To force the new role to the agent, open a cmd as delinealabs\Administrator with Delinea/4u and run ``dzflush` to update the cache now.

 Now that the role is assigned and active, open Windows Explorer and navigate to **%PROGRAMDATA%\\Microsoft\\Windows\\Start Menu\\Programs\\Administrative Tools** and right click **Eventviewer** and select **Run with Privilege...**